mewmew/graph_theory_notes/notes - lecture 5.md

 Case: same cycles

 Start at bd, once we hit a or c return to b.
 A cycle conutaining bd and we switch M_2 to this again a perfect matching of G'.

+Perfect matching: every vertex has degree 1.
+Add more edges, now some has degree two.
+Then cycles can be created, and we can start to look for alternating paths.